 Whether you are vising the Forest for walking, cycling, dog walking, nature observation, or just a relaxing stroll, please enjoy the Forest responsibly by following the Code of Conduct.

-High Beach Visitor Centre: A good place to start a visit to the heart of the Forest
+The Epping Forest Visitor Centre at High Beach is a great place to start your visit to the heart of the Forest.

-- Close up viewing of birds at our feeding station
+- Enjoy a close-up viewing of birds at our feeding station

-- Children’s activities, including scavenger hunts and activity sheets to use in the Forest
+- Get involved with children’s activities, including scavenger hunts and activity sheets to use in the Forest